Current vacancies and elections

 The Government has produced candidate security guidance for local elections in England: May 2026 Candidate Security for Local Elections

-A video has also been published by Government regarding the safety and security of candidates for forthcoming elections At the end of the video, you will be able to click on a QR code to take you to more detailed advice and guidance from relevant websites - Security Video for Election Candidates
+A video has also been published by Government regarding the safety and security of candidates for forthcoming elections At the end of the video, you will be able to click on a QR code to take you to more detailed advice and guidance from relevant websites: YouTube - Security Video for Election Candidates

 Request a copy of the electoral register and the absent voters list